A shooting at a Minneapolis Catholic school kills 2 children, injures 17 people

 “It’s little kids,” she said.
 “It’s just really hard for me to take in.”

-“Don’t just say this is about thoughts and prayers right now," Minneapolis Mayor Jacob Frey said at the news conference with the police chief.
-"These kids were literally praying.
-It was the first week of school.
-They were in a church.”
+Minnesota Gov. Tim Walz called the violence “horrific” and said his state is heartbroken in posts on X. President Donald Trump ordered flags to be lowered to half-staff on federal buildings, and the White House said Trump spoke with Walz.
+The governor was the Democratic vice presidential nominee in last year’s election against Trump's running mate, now Vice President JD Vance, a Republican.

-Minnesota Gov. Tim Walz called the violence “horrific” in a post on X. On Truth Social, President Donald Trump said he was briefed on the shooting.
-The White House later said Trump spoke with Walz.
-The governor was the Democratic vice presidential nominee in last year’s election against Trump's running mate, now Vice President J.D.
-Vance, a Republican.
+From the Vatican, Pope Leo XIV sent a telegram of condolences.
+The Chicago-born Leo, history’s first American pope, said he was praying for relatives of the dead.

-Democratic officials from around country were meeting in Minneapolis, and Democratic National Committee Chair Ken Martin told the gathering what was happening and said Democratic leaders were heartbroken.
+Democratic officials from around country were meeting in Minneapolis, and Democratic National Committee Chair Ken Martin told the gathering what was happening and said it was “a tragic day for Minnesotans.”

-Hennepin Healthcare, the main trauma hospital in Minneapolis, received 11 patients, including nine children — aged 6 through 14 — and two adults, emergency medicine chair Dr. Thomas Wyatt said.
-He said four of the patients were taken to operating rooms.
-Children’s Minnesota, a pediatric trauma hospital, said it was treating five children.
+Hennepin Healthcare, the main trauma hospital in Minneapolis, said it received 10 patients, including eight children — aged 6 through 14 — and two adults.
+Seven were considered to be in critical condition.
+Children’s Minnesota, a pediatric trauma hospital, said it admitted seven children, ages 9 through 16.

 Monday had been the first day of the school year at Annunciation, a 102-year-old school in a leafy residential and commercial neighborhood about 5 miles (8 kilometers) south of downtown Minneapolis.
 Recent social media posts from the school show children smiling at a back-to-school event, holding up summer art projects, playing together and enjoying ice pops.